-Drag Racing Suspension Setup and Tuning using Digital Video by John Heard with contributions from Mike Canter, Scott Smith & Pat Musi
+Drag Racing Suspension Setup and Tuning with Digital Video

-A video camera may turn out to be one o your best performance investments if you use it to help diagnose what your car is doing.
+A video camera may turn out to be one of your best performance investments if you use it to help diagnose what your car is doing.
 No matter how many buddy's you have watching your car launch, you're not likely going to get a very good idea of what the car is doing without video.
+You'll get 10 different opinions, and likely none of them will be correct.

 Since getting a car to hook good is one of the most important things to do in order to go fast, you'll likely want to film the car launching to see how the suspension is reacting.
 Here's a few tips for recording the launch.

-Use a shoe marker and paint a mark on the side of the rear tire so you can watch to see if the tire is spinning.
-You might also want to paint a thin mark all the way around the outside edge of the tire to help view the contact patch length.
+• Use a shoe marker and paint a mark on the side of the rear tire so you can watch to see if the tire is spinning.
+You might also want to paint a thin mark all the way around the outside edge of the tire to help view the contact patch and tire distortion.

-Avoid using the zoom feature if possible.
+• Avoid using the zoom feature if possible, at least during the launch of the car.
 Zooming in tends to magnify hand movement and results in a really shaky video.

 There is a standard progression of events that occur as a doorslammer launches.
 Watching each of these events and at what point in time they occur gives you the clues you need to dial in your suspension.
 The key is to making these events all happen at the right "time" is your shock valving controls.